Where Does Self-Esteem Come From?

 Developing self esteem in children is important because children with low self-esteem will get very anxious and frustrated when faced with challenges that they perceive to be hard, as their mindset is that they are not good enough and they cannot do anything right so why bother.
 Children with low self-esteem will often become withdrawn and depressed, and may even become reclusive.

 Children with a healthy self-esteem, on the other hand, know what their strengths and weaknesses are yet still feel good about themselves; they are far happier, love taking on challenges, are able to resist negative pressure more easily, smile more, and are generally more optimistic.
 It is important that parents, caregivers, educators and other adults are involved in helping children form accurate and healthy perceptions of themselves.
-This can be done by showing enjoyment in what your child attempts, encouragement when they fail, and congratulations when they succeed without focusing on one specific area.

 Children & Teens Counseling